utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 #### (Application) Connecting with Zoom
 {:#zoom}
-You can find out how to connect here (Slack official site)](https://slack.com/help/articles/115004062463-Zoom-for-Slack).
+You can find out how to connect here ([Slack official site](https://slack.com/help/articles/115004062463-Zoom-for-Slack)).
 If you connect, you can start Zoom smoothly from Slack.

 ### How to use the channel in class [students].
 {:#for_students}